srwalter/wheresthebeef/README.md

 the user can select a row.
 The selected row has its values copied into the form for next_proc.

+    callProcedureSelectOutput(proc_name, next_proc, params={})

+The same as callProcedureSelectOutput, except that the results are displayed so that the user can select multiple rows with a checkbox.
+The results are pushed into the form for next_proc.
+Specifically, for each input in next_proc, the values from the columns with the same name (that are checked, of course) are turned into a JSON array, which is stored into the input.

     callProcedureEditDelete(params)

 The main use case for this function is with procedures that return a list of